Mambo-Token/Solidcoins/China.md

 ## Why $China, what is $China Solidcoin?

-$China solidcoin is not a stabecoin, but similar stable like a stablecoin.
+$China solidcoin is not a stablecoin, but similar stable like a stablecoin.
-It's a decentralized currency with low volatitly.
+It's a decentralized currency with low volatility.
-The goal is to be used like a stablecon.
+The goal is to be used like a stablecoin.
 The goal is to be used for payments and to store funds aimed to be used in cryptocurrencies.
 $China brings more decentralization to the people.
-$China aims to facilitate onboarding of people for using decentralized cryptocurrencies.
+$China aims to facilitate on-boarding of people for using decentralized cryptocurrencies.
 $China helps to bring people the the most powerful POW cryptocurrency Kaspa $Kas.

 ## Where to buy $China?